q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).singleExecutorTaskQueueSize(20).build();
 ```

-Consider using the Conseq API when, inside a globally sequenced processor, you want to increase processing concurrency while preserving meaningful local order (see the full disclosure at the end).

 ## Full disclosure: Asynchronous Conundrum

-The "asynchronous conundrum" refers to fact that asynchronous concurrent processing and deterministic order of execution do not come together naturally, often times it is not trivial to preserve meaningful order while processing asynchoronously in a concurrent system.
+The "asynchronous conundrum" refers to fact that asynchronous concurrent processing and deterministic order of execution do not come together naturally, often times it is not trivial to maintain meaningful order while processing asynchoronously in a concurrent system.

 In asynchronous messaging, there are generally two approaches to achieve ordering: